dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 1.md

 The main limition is lack of adequate tactile sensing.

 #### Solved Problems
-Kinemaic/Dynamic model based manipulation in controlled enviroments show adquate results with Jacobian relationship mapps
+Kinemaic/Dynamic model based manipulation in controlled enviroments show adquate results with Jacobian relationship can map required joint torques to exert a desired wrench.
 #### Assumptions
 Future dexterous robotic manipulation will include tasks which are iunfeeasbile or dangerous for a human.